autonlab/autonlab.github.io/collections/_research/usable_ai.md

     name: Distributed AI
     anchor: federated
     image: "/assets/images/federated_hospital.png"
-    blurb: "Federated Learning supports machine learning in a distributed manner, by learning on local data and updating global model parameters."
+    blurb: "Federated Learning supports machine learning in a distributed manner, by learning on local data and updating global model parameters.
+Federated Learning is particulary applicable in cases where local datasets either have ownership and privacy considerations or the sheer amount of data is not supportive of centralized model learning.
+Distribution of compute resources to where the data resides also allows local models to learn idiosyncratic structure from each locality, complementing the structure that emerges in the global model."
   -
     name: Efficient Data Structures and Learning Algorithms
     anchor: structure
     image: "/assets/images/ssr_data_structure.jpg"
     blurb: "Intelligent data structures can support fast queries for information that may otherwise take a long time to compute, such as temporal scans and robustness guarantees.
-Efficient  as well as scaling existing learning paradigms."
+Reducing the resource cost of deep learning algorithms through efficient sampling and by replacing internal network structure with more light-weight alternatives, such as fuzzy decision trees.
+Adaptive resolution temporal scans to answer user queries.
+Disjunctive anomaly detection."
   -
     name: Explainable & Trustworthy AI
     anchor: xai